 The interest rate charged by the lender, i.e. the yield received by providing the debt capital, is subtracted by the risk-free rate (rf), resulting in the implied default risk premium, i.e. the excess yield over the risk-free rate.

-For example, there are country-specific risks such as political structures as well as industry-specific risks like regulations that can impact the default risk of a company.
-However, for our purposes, we’ll focus on company-specific risks in the subsequent sections.
+There are often country-specific risks and industry-specific risks like regulations that can impact the default risk of a company.

-All forms of investing – whether it be in equity or debt securities – boil down to a trade-off between risk and return.
+All forms of investing, whether it be in equity or debt securities, come down to a trade-off between risk and return.

 That said, if there is more risk taken on by the investor, there must be more returns in exchange.